-How to make goat cheese dip (overview):
+How to make this dip

 - The ingredient quantities are fairly flexible, so I wouldn’t worry too much about measuring precisely.

 - It’s more of a dip versus a spread when you let it come to room temperature.
 I’d let it warm up a bit rather than serving it straight out of the fridge so it gets that perfect dipping consistency!

 - Want to make it a bit spicy?
 Add a dash of cayenne pepper.

 - If you want to make it even more special, try using roasted garlic.

 What to serve it with